The Building Safety Act: The New Frontier of Remediation Claims

 - [3]The Building Regulations 2010 (SI 2010/2214).

-- [4]Defective Premises Act 1972, s.1 (as amended by Building Safety Act 2022, s.134, extending the limitation period to 30 years retrospectively).
+- [4]Defective Premises Act 1972, s.1 (as amended by Building Safety Act 2022, s.135, extending the limitation period to 30 years retrospectively).

-- [5]BS 8414-1:2015+A1:2017,Fire performance of external cladding systems.
+- [5]BS 8414-1:2015+A1:2017, Fire performance of external cladding systems.
 Test method for non-loadbearing external cladding systems applied to the masonry face of a building.

-- [6]HM Government, Approved Document B: Fire Safety,Volume 2: Buildings other than dwellings (2019 edition).
+- [6]HM Government, Approved Document B: Fire Safety, Volume 1: Dwellings (2019 edition incorporating amendments).

-- [7]Building Safety Act 2022, Schedule 8, paras 2–4 (Leaseholder protections,qualifying leaseholders of relevant buildings are protected from remediation costs).
+- [7]Building Safety Act 2022, Schedule 8, paras 2-4 (Leaseholder protections: qualifying leaseholders of relevant buildings are protected from remediation costs).

 The views expressed in this article are those of the author and are intended for general information only.
 They do not constitute legal advice and should not be relied upon as such.
 Specific professional advice should be sought in relation to any particular matter.